yegor256/blog/_drafts/bot.md

 completed and its completion took nine minutes.
 Our conversation is over.
 That's it.

 Now, what is so special about it?

-A lot.
+One thing &mdash; there is no user interface.
+Well, there is no **traditional** web-based HTML/CSS user interface.
+There is no login, logout, profile, menu, or anything like this.
+Rultor is a web service that has **no web UI**.
+The only way to communicate with it is by talking to its chatbot.

+What's so good about it?
+A few things.

+## Easy to Scale

+Here is how Rultor architecture looks like:

+easier to implement
+delay-free dialog
+traceability of requests

 ## No Web UI